sschocke/ScorpioTech.Framework/ScorpioTech.Framework.LogServer/README.md

 to wait for all clients to disconnect before terminating the program. _If you don't do the **.Join()** the software will still close, but it may happen that there is still a connection open from a client.
 If you were to start the software again immediately, the Logging Server may fail to start up due to this_

+##Conclusion
+The Log Server library make it quite simple to add remote real-time monitoring functionality to any .NET application.
+The example can be downloaded [here](http://www.geekhangar.co.za/ScorpioTech/framework/LoggingServerExample.zip)